 This measure could save energy in homes that have electric resistance heat in the winter.
 In order to consider this as an option, homes would need to be pre-selected by these filters: live in home year-round and do not currently heat with wood as primary source.
-The flip side to installing these would be there may be an increase of electricity in the summer as it can be used for cooling in a home as well.
-Once homes are pre-selected and customers have agreed to install these, a HVAC contractor would need to be selected to install these in Stehekin.
+A potential consequence of installing ductless heat pumps is there may be an increase in electricity use in the summer months, as this equipment can be used for cooling a home as well.
+Once homes are pre-selected and customers have agreed to an installation, an HVAC contractor would need to be selected to install these in Stehekin.